pollen-robotics/openai-realtime-console/README.md

 ### How It Works

-- **Installation**: Follow the original installation instructions below.
+- **Installation**: First, follow the original installation instructions below.
+Then:
 - **Running the application**:
   - After installation, launch the console with `npm run dev`
   - Go to the address that appears on the console with your web browser, e.g. `http://127.0.0.1:3000/`